 While there are no rules necessarily (at least none that I always adhere to), there are definitely some tricks, keys, and secrets to finding the color palette that you’ll live with the longest and that feels the most like you.

-Step 1: Start with one color you love the most, and the easiest way to choose this color is to think about what you want to wear the most (if you wear black solely b/c its flattering, then disregard that).
+The easiest way to choose this color is to think about what you want to wear the most (if you wear black solely b/c it’s flattering, then disregard that).
 Clearly, if you want to put green constantly on your body, then you probably really like green.
 It’s pretty simple.
-What are your “go to” colors?
+What are your “go-to” colors?
 Think about what you buy, what you stare at in magazines, and what you pin the most.
 Yes, there are going to be trends in fashion (and in home) like say, the neon trend right now.
 So the best thing you can do is use it in accessories — and sparingly — unless you have neon balls of bravery and want to do something crazy on your walls, which is great as long as you know you’ll change it in three years — and there is nothing wrong with that.
 So ignore the extreme trends when choosing your palette.

 WOAH.
 That is A LOT of one Emily von Henderson to Google and stare at, but undoubtedly there is a color story happening — navy, royal, muted blues, and sometimes reds and hot pinks.
 I never get sick of blues, they just make me happy (and yes, they look good on my fairer-than-Sissy-Spacek skin).
 Plus, blue is very calming for such a bright color (think of beach houses, right?) and Brian loves it as well so it seemed like a good base for my home color palette.
 I’ll start here: